Daily Faith TV

 For more than two decades, Philip has been talking through the news of the day with the Word of God open on his desk — asking the questions everyone is thinking and giving answers rooted in something older than the news cycle.

-Founder of Stella's Voice.
+Founder of Orphan's Hands.
 Host of Daily Faith.
 Father, grandfather, and friend.

 The Newsletter